treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 ## Pythonic is a relative term

 Per the [Zen of Python][], "there should be one-- and preferably only one-- obvious way to do it".
 This is an aspirational message.
 There isn't always one obvious way to do it.
-That obvious way can vary by time, need, and level of expertise.
+The "obvious" way can vary by time, need, and level of expertise.

 ### Performance

-Notice that we didn't focus on runtime performance for these solutions.
-The time complexity for most of these solutions remained the same `O(n)` so run-time could vary based on the Python implementation.
+Notice that we didn't focus on efficiency for these solutions.
+The time complexity for most of these solutions remained the same (`O(n)` in big O notation) but the runtime could vary based on the Python implementation.

 While performance isn't our main concern, [I did measure the run-times on CPython 3.5.0][performance].
 It's interesting to see how each implementation changes in relative efficiency based on the density of color names in the list.